adaltas/node-nikita-docs/src/md/options/attempt.md

 # Option "attempt"

 The "attempt" option is an indicator of the number of times an action has been rescheduled for execution when an error occurred.
-This option is expected to be used conjointly with the ["retry" option](/options/retry).

-The associated value is incremented after each retry starting with the value "0".

-## Usage

 The "attempt" option is only readable from inside an handler function.
 An attempt to pass this option when calling an action will have no incidence.
+It is expected to be used conjointly with the ["retry" option](/options/retry).

+## Usage

+The associated value is incremented after each retry starting with the value "0".
 The following example will failed on the first attempt before finally succeed on its second attempt.

 ```js
 require('nikita')